cerebraljam/breach_risk_analysis_bayes_network/README.md

     ╒═════╤══════════╕
     │ D   │   phi(D) │
     ╞═════╪══════════╡
-    │ D_0 │   0.0463 │
+    │ D_0 │   0.0436 │
     ├─────┼──────────┤
-    │ D_1 │   0.9537 │
+    │ D_1 │   0.9564 │
     ╘═════╧══════════╛
-    {'D': 1}
+    (D_1) Is Exploited: Will not, with 0.95644498361

-After considering the exploitability and the consequences, an employee would probably not try to exploit the data, with a probability if 98.68%.
+After considering the exploitability and the consequences, an employee would probably not try to exploit the data, with a probability if 95.64%.

 ## Final Question: